-Whitegrass is a native, perennial, warm-season grass growing from 12 to 36 inches high (but sometimes to 55+ inches) with stems that are weak but usually erect, but if recumbant, they may root at the nodes.
+Whitegrass is a native, perennial, warm-season grass growing from 12 to 36 inches high (but sometimes to 55+ inches) with stems that are weak but usually erect, but if recumbent, they may root at the nodes.
 Stems are mostly smooth but the nodes may be hairy.

 Leaves: Blades are 3 to 7 inches long (6-17 cm) and 6-11 mm wide, droopy, usually smooth on top and hairy under.
 The drooping leaves have tiny teeth on the edges which can easily tear clothing and cut flesh, hence the common name "cutgrass".
 The leaf sheaths are mostly smooth, dull green, usually without hair.
 Ligules are 1 to 3 mm long.
 The leaf mid-vein is prominent but not shiny as in the similar looking Japanese Stilt Grass (Microstegium vimineum)

 Inflorescence: Flowering heads form in an open panicle, up to 10 inches long with one panicle branch per stem node.
 Branches are wiry.
 The heads are usually fully emerged from the leaf sheaths, unlike Rice Cutgrass.

 Flowering: Spikelets in the Leersia genus are considered 'naked', that is, without glumes.
 Spikelets are 2.5 to 3.6 mm long and overlap.
 They form a single row and are appressed along the upper part of each branch of the panicle and the lower 1/3 of the branch is free of spikelets.
-Lemmas can have only a few straight hair on the margins and keels and the lemma body is strongly keeled and either without hair or with very short soft hair.
+Lemmas may have only a few straight hair on the margins and keels and the lemma body is strongly keeled and either without hair or with very short soft hair.
 There is only 1 floret per spikelet in the Leersias and this species has 2 anthers per floret.
 Florets are somewhat flattened in appearance.

-Seed: The seeds do look like rice and thus are not easily confused with other grass seeds.
+Seed: The seeds look like rice grains and thus are not easily confused with grass seeds of other genus.
 Mature fruit is reddish-brown.